Foods that are enriched or fortified have one or more vitamins or minerals added to them.

 Fortified foods have extra nutrients added to them too.
-But in this case those nutrients aren't normally there in the unprocessed state.
+But in this case those nutrients aren't normally found in the unprocessed state.
 Fortified foods are more common than enriched foods and include calcium fortified orange juice, iodine fortified salt and vitamin D fortified milk.

 Academy of Nutrition and Dietetics.
 "Enriched, Fortified: What's the Difference?"
 Accessed February 12, 2008. http://www.eatright.org/cps/rde/xchg/SID-5303FFEA-D13B3A75/ada/hs.xsl/home_8388_ENU_HTML.htm.